Sihanouk Hospital Center of HOPE: Operations

 In August, 2008, SHCH's emergency room was receiving 400 patients each day and operated as the only free hospital in the country.
 In 2009, the hospital was serving 3,000 AIDS HIV-positive patients.

 Carol A. Rodley, the U.S. ambassador to Cambodia, said in 2009 that, "Not only is this one of the busiest adult hospitals in Cambodia, it is one of the best.
 The hardworking staff here provides the poor with health care of the highest standard at no charge".

+In 2010, Calvin Johnson (anesthesiologist) performed surgeries and taught medical procedures to the staff.
+In the United States, he has raised over $100,000 through "Hoops for Hope," a basketball fundraiser supporting the hospital.

 After 20 years in operation, SHCH had provided training courses to 5,000 healthcare professionals and treated 1.3 million patients.
 In 2016, its operating budget was $4.5 million dollars.
 Gary Jacques, the hospital's director from 2003–2007, noted that when he started, most key staff members were expatriates, but now Cambodians had been trained to fill those roles, and the number of women in directorial positions had grown.